 When a person or a family is in need, either for joyous or sad times, our gifted and generous parishioners provide compassion and meals delivered to homes until they are back on their feet.
 Please advise the church office or a team member on the occasion of a new baby, a death, illness, hospitalization or other need.

 In the pew rack at St. Paul’s, you will find parish prayer list request cards.
 Please fill out this card if you or a loved one is in need of prayer, and place it in the offering plate, or send to the church office.
 This person will be placed on our parish prayer list.
-Fill out the Daughters of the King prayer cards located in the narthex, or contact the chapter president Kitty Kelley to put someone on the DOK prayer list; their list is confidential and will not be shared with the parish prayer list.
+Fill out the Daughters of the King prayer cards located in the narthex, or contact the chapter president, Dawn Harrison, to put someone on the DOK prayer list; their list is confidential and will not be shared with the parish prayer list.